Chesnut-winged-chachalaca-2048-ebird

 Distribution

-Andean Region: The Chestnut-winged Chachalaca is commonly found in the Andean region of Colombia, including the Western, Central, and Northern Andes.
-This includes departments such as Antioquia, Caldas, Risaralda, Quindio, Norte de Santander, and Santander.
+Andean Region: The Chestnut-winged Chachalaca is found in the Andean region: Western, Central, and Northern Andes in the departments of Antioquia, Caldas, Risaralda, Quindio, Norte de Santander, and Santander.

-Pacific Coast: Along the Pacific coast of Colombia, particularly in the department of Chocó, the Chestnut-winged Chachalaca can be found in the coastal lowlands and foothills.
+Pacific Coast: Along the Pacific coast of Colombia, particularly in the department of Chocó, where they can be found in the coastal lowlands and foothills.

 Magdalena Valley: The bird also inhabits parts of the Magdalena River valley, which spans departments like Tolima, Huila, and Cundinamarca.

-Eastern Andes: In certain areas of the Eastern Andes of Colombia, such as in Boyacá and Meta, populations of the Ortalis garrula can also be found.Northern Colombia: The Chestnut-winged Chachalaca has been documented in some regions of northern Colombia, including areas within the Sierra Nevada de Santa Marta and the Guajira Peninsula.
+Eastern Andes: The Chestnut-winged Chachalaca has been documented in some regions of northern Colombia, including areas within the Sierra Nevada de Santa Marta and the Guajira Peninsula.

 Taxonomy